Oregon

 Consumer Rights Under the OCPA

-Right to Know (Confirm)
+Right to Know (Confirm and Access)

 Consumers can confirm whether a controller is processing their personal data and learn what categories of data are being collected, the purposes of processing, and the categories of third parties with whom data is shared.
+Consumers can also obtain a copy of their personal data in a portable, readily usable format.

 Right to Correct